moonlightrblx/reversing/README.md

 > [!IMPORTANT]
 > Educational Purpose Only: This repo is for research, learning, and security improvement.
 Do not use for malicious activities, such as cheating in online games.

+all of the games folders are full of data i've reversed from those games

+vm.tracer.exe -> tells you if your device is commonly detected as a VM (may cause flags on games)